Bride kidnapping: China

 Until the 1940s, marriage by abduction, known as qiangqin (搶親 (qiǎngqīn)), occurred in rural areas of China.
 Though illegal in imperial China, for rural areas it often became a local "institution".
 According to one scholar, marriage by abduction was sometimes a groom's answer to avoid paying a bride price.
 In other cases, the scholar argues, it was a collusive act between the bride's parents and the groom to circumvent the bride's consent.

 Chinese scholars theorise that this practice of marriage by abduction became the inspiration for a form of institutionalised public expression for women: the bridal lament.
 In imperial China, a new bride performed a two- to three-day public song, including chanting and sobbing, that listed her woes and complaints.
 The bridal lament would be witnessed by members of her family and the local community.

 In recent years bride kidnapping has resurfaced in areas of China.
 In many cases, the women are kidnapped and sold to men in poorer regions of China, or as far abroad as Mongolia.
 Reports say that buying a kidnapped bride is nearly one tenth of the price of hosting a traditional wedding.
 The United States Department of State tie this trend of abducting brides to China's one-child policy, and the consequent gender imbalance as more male children are born than female children.

+Tibet

 Bride abduction also occurred in Tibetan history, sometimes involving ceremonial mock abductions or as a bargaining procedure.